kagisearch/kagi-docs/docs/kagi/privacy/private-browser-sessions.md

 This link will become invalid if you sign out of the session that you copied it from.
 Each time you sign in, a new link is generated, so you may need to replace it.

+You may have multiple active Session Links by signing in on multiple devices or browsers.

 Read on for more details concerning sessions.

 ## Managing Sessions